e3pem/pedecode/README.md

 # pedecode
-A small program to analyze PE files
+A small program to analyze PE files.
 Just to get better understand on PE format